June 1968: Go Sunning And… Lazing

 The top is knitted in stocking-stitch, from the band up to the straps, with garter-stitch borders.
 I was unsure of the suitability of garter stitch for a bra band, as it is just going to stretch horizontally, but ribbing was impractical for the rest of the borders (which need to lie neatly flat) and combining the two didn’t appeal to me.
 I knit an elastic thread along with the yarn on 3,5 mm needles, which made the band surprisingly firm and gave it some elasticity.
 If necessary, the band could be reinforced with a narrow strip of elastic.
 There’s a vertical band of 12 stitches garter stitch in the middle of the front.

 The cups are formed by increasing at the middle of each one, then decreasing rapidly at the same stitch.
 This makes them kind of pointy, in the old “bullet bra” style.
 But after finishing the cup shaping, I tried it on and it fit!
-I think it’s actually going to work!
+I reinforced the straps with the same extra elastic thread.
+For the back fastening, I tried using a bra closure, but it didn’t look good with the overlap and was unecessarily difficult to fasten.
+I decided to use clear plastic snaps instead.

 June 1968: Overview